-The children in Year 2 will have tests in Reading, Spelling, Punctuation and Grammar and Mathematics in May 2022, known as SATs.
+The children in Year 2 will have tests in Reading, Spelling, Punctuation and Grammar and Mathematics in May 2023, known as SATs.
 There will be a meeting for parents in January/February to explain these and for you to have a look at some past papers.
 The exact date will be sent out nearer to the time.

-If you have any problems or questions, please don't hesitate to contact school.

-We are looking forward to your child's learning journey through Year 2.
+If you have any questions, please don't hesitate to contact school.
+We use Tapestry to keep in touch and share your child's learning journey through Year 2.